snlab/odl-summit-2016-tutorial-vm/README.md

 And then you could copy paste the Mapple App Code (M1-M3) from ODL wiki page to this {your_define_name}.java file.

-This is an M1 example, you could copy it into your {your_define_name}.java
+This is an M1 example, you could copy it into your {your_define_name}.java **Note:** if you set DappName as M1 for M1 example, or as M2 for M2 example, you could directly copy and paste the belowing java file into your {your_define_name}.java file.

 M1 example: https://github.com/snlab/fastmaple16/blob/master/M1.java